 PCA meaning, and differences, by state

 In states where PCAs are not certified by the state/province, other titles may be used for this position.
 One example is activity aide.
 In other states, you might see PC technicians instead of PCAs.
 In California, for instance, PC assistants provide many patient care services that CNAs do elsewhere in the United States.
-PCAs in California receive PCA training and PCA certification.
+PCAs in California receive PCA classes and PCA certification.

 In Washington state, PCAs are called PC technicians, whereas CNAs are called nursing assistants.
 In Louisiana, a PCA might be a PCT or patient care technician.
 CNAs can also be known as certified nursing assistants, nurse’s aides or nursing aide trainees.
 PCAs might also go by family care attendants, home health aides or homemakers’ assistants.
 In certain areas of the United States, CNA is still used to describe PCA job duties and responsibilities because there isn’t much distinction between the two positions.
 This is especially true in smaller healthcare facilities where PCAs do not assist with changing dressings and catheterization procedures often performed by CNAs in hospitals and nursing homes.